Surprising identities for the greedy independent set on Cayley trees: Abstract

 \section{Abstract}

-We prove a surprising symmetry between the law of the size $G_n$ of the greedy independent set on a uniform Cayley tree of size $n$ and that of its complement.
-We also establish the asymptotic normality of $G_n$.
-The proof uses a new Markovian exploration of \emph{rooted} Cayley trees which is of independent interest.
+We prove a surprising symmetry between the law of the size $G_n$ of the greedy independent set on a uniform Cayley tree $ \mathcal{T}_n$ of size $n$ and that of its complement.
+We show that $G_n$ has the same law as the number of vertices at even height in $ \mathcal{T}_n$ rooted at a uniform vertex.
+This enables us to compute the exact law of $G_n$.
+We also give a Markovian construction of the greedy independent set, which highlights the symmetry of $G_n$ and whose proof uses a new Markovian exploration of \emph{rooted} Cayley trees which is of independent interest.